vukasinmilosevic/Fiducial_XS/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documantation for the Fiducial XS framework
+A Primer for the Fiducial XS framework
 ======================================

-This page will provide examples for the analysis currently being prepared under the HIG-21-009 CMS code.
+This page provide examples and detailed explinations for the entire process of differential cross-section measurements in the H :math:`\rightarrow` ZZ

 .. toctree::
    :maxdepth: 2